-It’s possible for you to start using tampons as soon as you get your period, which could be as young as 10 for some girls.
+You can start using tampons as soon as you get your period, which could be as young as 10 for some girls.
 What matters is your comfort level.
 Armed with accurate information, choosing whether and when to use a tampon is your personal decision.

-Types of tampons by menstrual flow:
+Types of tampons categorized by menstrual flow:

-Types by applicator:
+Types categorized by applicator:

 - Unwrap your tampon and extend the string fully.
-The string should be pointing away from you.
+The string side should be pointing away from you.

 - Hold the middle of the tampon between your thumb and finger.

 - Once the tampon is all the way inside the vagina, gently remove the inner and outer tubes of the applicator.
-Make sure that the tampon string is hanging outside your vagina.
+Make sure the tampon string is hanging outside your vagina.

 To remove a tampon:

-Tips to keep in mind:
+Tips to keep in mind

 Maintaining good period hygiene is important for your overall health.
-Keep the following tips in mind when using tampons:
+Keep the following tips in mind when using tampons.

 - Choose tampons according to your flow: Don’t use a tampon for a higher flow than needed.
 If super-absorbent tampons are used for lighter flows, they can stick to the vaginal walls, causing tiny tears when you remove them.